EdwaRen/eddieren.me/README.md

 Icon(s) made by Icon Pond from www.flaticon.com, licensed by Creative Commons BY 3.0. <br >
 Icon(s) made by Heydon from www.flaticon.com, licensed by Creative Commons BY 3.0. <br >

+Special thanks to Tim Hortons, Starbucks, and my Keurig coffee machine for making this project possible.

 # Contact